Frequently Asked Questions

 Which varietal is your favorite?

-Camille's favorite is the Shedd : Coriander.
+Camille's favorite is the Tangent : Coriander.
 Henry's favorite is the Kiger Island : Clary Sage.
-If you're unsure of what to choose, we suggest purchasing the Blackberry, Clary Sage, Coriander Sampler or the seasonal honey sampler, both of which will give you a wide array of flavors.
+If you're unsure of what to choose, we suggest purchasing the Wild Blackberry, Clary Sage, Meadowfoam Sampler or the seasonal honey sampler, both of which will give you a wide array of flavors.

-Why is "pumpkin" honey called pumpkin honey or "blackberry" honey called blackberry honey?
+Why is "pumpkin" honey called pumpkin honey or "wild blackberry" honey called wild blackberry honey?
 Do you flavor your honeys?

 Our honeys contain no added ingredients or flavorings.
 The bees produce pumpkin honey by concentrating nectar from pumpkin flowers.
-Blackberry honey is made from nectar from blackberry flowers.
+Wild blackberry honey is made from nectar from blackberry flowers.
 The flavor of each varietal comes exclusively from the character of the nectar source plants.

 Can or do you control what kind of nectar the bees gather?
 How do you know what the bees have been foraging on?